cosmoscout/docker-mapserver/README.md

 ```bash
 docker run -ti --rm -p 8080:80 ghcr.io/cosmoscout/mapserver-example
 ```
-The command also binds localhost port 8080 to container port 80.
+The command binds localhost port 8080 to container port 80.

 To ensure that everything is working as intended, see if you can access the example-datasets using the following links: